 4. Quantifying Return on Investment

-The return on investment (ROI) of your marketing and recruitment strategies is an important figure to have, but it can be difficult to quantify without an analytical platform.
+The return on investment (ROI) of your marketing and recruitment strategies is an important figure to have, but it can be difficult to quantify without an analytical platform tracking your website traffic.
 This is where Google Analytics comes in.
-With GA, you can set goals and then measure them using concrete, quantified data.
+With Google Analytics goals, you can set targets and then measure them using concrete, quantified data.
 If your goal is to get more online donations through increased marketing, for instance, Google Analytics will keep track of them for you.

 Learning how to set up Google Analytics for a nonprofit is quick and straightforward.You’ll need to follow these steps: